Laykel/dotfiles/README.md

 - Once again, the config file.

 ### Syncthing:
 - Config file for Syncthing.
-(Folder for the config: $HOME/.config/syncthing/...)

 ### Sublime:
 - A list of all the packages (plugins) I use.